B477042/GraduationProject/README.md

 This project made for to apply graduate the Hong-ik university.

 I think Wiki is better then ReadMe.md.
-So, Describe this project to my Wiki.
+So, i describe about this project at my wiki.
+---
 [Go to Wiki](https://github.com/B477042/GraduationProject/wiki)